software user's manual

 The protected names in this material are trademarks or registered trademarks of their respective holders.

-written in bold typeface, and the text that
+written in bold typeface, and the text that you may

 The rapid growth of the capability of the computers makes it possible that smaller firms or individuals can use a computer of considerable output for a reasonable price.
-Computerised processing of the line-test is widely used today in smaller cartoon groups world also.
+Computerised animation is widely used today in smaller cartoon groups world also.
 In the early 90's Amiga computers was used for the aim of the line-test, but the capacity of these was too small for manufacturing a final product of professional quality with it.

 Amiga-fans, don't read this!

-caught up with it then they rapidly excelled the graphical capabilities
+it then they rapidly exceeded the graphical capabilities of the Amiga.

-We can create films and scenes within the films for the shooting of the motion test.
-One or more exposure sheets can belong to the scenes, which define the contents of the scene frame-by-frame during the projection.
-The contents can be pictures, sounds and effect data.
+We can create 'movie' folders and scenes within these.
+One or more exposure sheets can belong to the scenes.
+An exposure sheet defines the contents of the scene frame-by-frame.
+The contents can be pictures, sounds, effect data or camera movements.
 The exposure sheet is divided into levels.
-The order of these levels is important, for example the non-transparent parts of the picture content of the upper level hide the content of lower levels.
-There can be unlimited number of levels.
-The pictures also contains layers, so the components of a picture (like outline, paint or shadow) can be on different layers.
+The order of these levels is important, for example the non-transparent picture content of the upper level overlaps the content of lower levels.
+Firka can handle virtually unlimited number of levels.
+The pictures are able to contain internal sub-layers, so the components of a picture (like outline, paint or shadow) can be separated.

 The pictures and sounds can be referenced only within the scene that contains them.
-The exposure sheets of a scene can share some levels with each other, in this case the changes which are written in one level can appear in other level as well.
+It is possible to redirect the contents of an exposure sheet level onto another.
+The exposure sheets of the same scene also can share levels with each other.
+In these cases the changes in one of these levels can appear in the other linked levels as well.

-The program stores its scenes in an internal database, but there is a possibility for loading and saving the scenes, individual pictures and sound in several different file formats, included loading the author's old line-tester - TestLine - format scenes directly.
+The program stores its scenes in an internal database, but there is a possibility for loading and saving the scenes, individual pictures and sound in several different file formats.

 What kind of computer I needed?

-The Amiga version is not suitable for professional using because of the modest capacity of Amiga computers, instead the author recommends PC computers with the Windows 95 or Linux version.
+The Amiga version is not recommended for professional using because of the modest capacity of Amiga computers.
+It exists mostly for testing and historical purposes.

 If it is possible, the computer must be up-to-date with high capacity.
-Presently the point of view of the price/capacity rate, the Pentium microprocessor PC computers are the most appropriate.
-Speed of the microprocessor is usually characterised with the internal clock frequency, which is given in megahertz (MHz).
+Speed of the microprocessor is usually characterised with the internal clock frequency, which is given in gigahertz (GHz).
 The bigger this value is - within one type - the faster the computer will be.
+Firka can take the advantages of multi-core computing too.
 The size of the inner memory influences also the capacity, the more memory the computer has, the more data can be processed with rapid speed.

-See the Appendix to find a good card for your operating system.
+See the Appendix to find a good capture card for your operating system.